-Project Operator asserts that the Project results in GHG emissions mitigation of [Enter number] tons CO2e after initial tree planting.
+Project Operator asserts that, per Protocol guidelines, 10% of the Project GHG emissions mitigation is issued after initial tree planting, or [Enter number] tons CO2e.

 Explanation of Planting Design:

 [Enter text here.
 State which planting design was used, how many trees and acres were planted, the spacing between trees, the climate zone, and other relevant details about the planting design.
 Also include an explanation of data collected about the trees during initial planting.